bitovi/academy/src/technology-consulting/5-communication.md

 ### Exercise: Meetings

 You recently attended a meeting where you were asked to discuss a new feature on your project.
-You started on the work, but today at standup you learned another developer is working on the same feature.
+You started on the work, but today at daily scrum meeting you learned another developer is working on the same feature.
 Furthermore, your project manager is asking you to attend another meeting today to discuss a different new feature.

 **What can you do to make this meeting effective and to avoid this duplicate effort in the future?**